beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 new techniques.
 It's a craft to be developed and perfected over a lifetime.
 Sure, at first you won't have that many tools in your toolkit.
-But every moment you spend working on software gives you more experience solving problems, and gives you more methods to attack them.
+But every moment you spend working on software gives you more experience solving problems and gives you more methods to attack them.

 ## What's This Talk About Problem Solving?